nmcdonnell-kx/docs/docs/interfaces/protobuf/reference.md

   [displayMessageSchema](#protobufkdbdisplaymessageschema)            Display the schema definition of the message [getMessageFields](#protobufkdbgetmessagefields)                Get the list of message fields

-Serialize / Parse
+Serialize/Parse using List
-  [serializeArrayFromList](#protobufkdbserializearrayfromlist)          Serialize from a kdb+ mixed list object to a string [serializeArrayArenaFromList](#protobufkdbserializearrayarenafromlist)     Serialize from a kdb+ mixed list object to a string, using
+  [serializeArrayFromList](#protobufkdbserializearrayfromlist)          Serialize from a kdb+ mixed list object to a string [serializeArrayArenaFromList](#protobufkdbserializearrayarenafromlist)     Serialize from a kdb+ mixed list object to a string,
-​                                  a Google Arena for the intermediate message [parseArrayToList](#protobufkdbparsearraytolist)                Parse from a string to a kdb+ mixed list object [parseArrayArenaToList](#protobufkdbparsearrayarenatolist)           Parse from a string to a kdb+ mixed list object, using ​                                  a Google Arena for the intermediate message [serializeArrayFromDict](#protobufkdbserializearrayfromdict)          Serialize from a kdb+ dictionary to a string [serializeArrayArenaFromDict](#protobufkdbserializearrayarenafromdict)     Serialize from a kdb+ dictionary to a string, using
+                                  using a Google Arena for the intermediate message [parseArrayToList](#protobufkdbparsearraytolist)                Parse from a string to a kdb+ mixed list object [parseArrayArenaToList](#protobufkdbparsearrayarenatolist)           Parse from a string to a kdb+ mixed list object, using a Google Arena for the intermediate message

+Serialize/Parse using Dictionary
+  [serializeArrayFromDict](#protobufkdbserializearrayfromdict)          Serialize from a kdb+ dictionary to a string [serializeArrayArenaFromDict](#protobufkdbserializearrayarenafromdict)     Serialize from a kdb+ dictionary to a string, using
-​                                  a Google Arena for the intermediate message [parseArrayToDict](#protobufkdbparsearraytodict)                Parse from a string to a kdb+ dictionary [parseArrayArenaToDict](#protobufkdbparsearrayarenatodict)           Parse from a string to a kdb+ dictionary, using ​                                  a Google Arena for the intermediate message
+                                  a Google Arena for the intermediate message [parseArrayToDict](#protobufkdbparsearraytodict)                Parse from a string to a kdb+ dictionary [parseArrayArenaToDict](#protobufkdbparsearrayarenatodict)           Parse from a string to a kdb+ dictionary, using a Google Arena for the intermediate message

-Save / Load
+Save/Load using List
-  [saveMessageFromList](#protobufkdbsavemessagefromlist)             Serialize from a kdb+ mixed list object to a file [loadMessageToList](#protobufkdbloadmessagetolist)               Parse from a file to a kdb+ mixed list object [saveMessageFromDict](#protobufkdbsavemessagefromdict)             Serialize from a kdb+ dictionary to a file [loadMessageToDict](#protobufkdbloadmessagetodict)               Parse from a file to a kdb+ dictionary
+  [saveMessageFromList](#protobufkdbsavemessagefromlist)             Serialize from a kdb+ mixed list object to a file [loadMessageToList](#protobufkdbloadmessagetolist)               Parse from a file to a kdb+ mixed list object

+Save/Load using Dictionary
+  [saveMessageFromDict](#protobufkdbsavemessagefromdict)             Serialize from a kdb+ dictionary to a file [loadMessageToDict](#protobufkdbloadmessagetodict)               Parse from a file to a kdb+ dictionary